Semantic.UiCalendar

 Summary

 Subscribes a function to a named event and then cancels the subscription after the first time the event is triggered.
-It is good to use`one
+It is good to use`one` when

 you only care about the first time an event has taken place.